intel-lab-lkp/linux/Documentation/networking/timestamping.rst

   two separate messages will be looped to the socket's error queue, each containing just one timestamp.

+SOF_TIMESTAMPING_OPT_RX_FILTER:
+  Used in the receive software timestamp.
+Enabling the flag along with SOF_TIMESTAMPING_SOFTWARE will not report the rx timestamp to the userspace so that it can filter out the case where one process starts first which turns on netstamp_needed_key through setting generation flags like SOF_TIMESTAMPING_RX_SOFTWARE, then another one only passing SOF_TIMESTAMPING_SOFTWARE report flag could also get the rx timestamp.

+  SOF_TIMESTAMPING_OPT_RX_FILTER prevents the application from being influenced by others and let the application choose whether to report the timestamp in the receive path or not.

 New applications are encouraged to pass SOF_TIMESTAMPING_OPT_ID to disambiguate timestamps and SOF_TIMESTAMPING_OPT_TSONLY to operate regardless of the setting of sysctl net.core.tstamp_allow_data.